isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

               "raw": "65666a6a71"
             },
             {
-               // This example shows how an expression can be used to send dynamic
+               // This example shows how an expression can be used to send dynamic value.
-               // value.
-The expression (see Section 13) may take any value from
+               // The expression (see :ref:`classification-using-expressions`) may take any
-               // the incoming packet or even its metadata (e.g. the interface
+               // value from the incoming packet or even its metadata e.g. the
-               // it was received over from)
+               // interface it was received over from.
                "name": "Configuration-Token",
                "expr": "hexstring(pkt4.mac,':')"
             }